 The alternative to SMU organized housing is private accommodation in Singapore.
 While most Singaporeans live in state subsidized housing (HDB), this public housing is off-limits to non-citizens/permanent residents.
 As a result, students interested in finding an apartment must find a flat in one of Singapore’s many privately-owned apartment complexes (commonly referred to as “Expat Housing” due to the nature of most of the tenants).
 These apartments are usually more expensive than SMU organized housing (a share of rent runs anywhere between $450 to $700 USD a month) but are far more luxurious (most apartments include a pool, gym, BBQ area, etc.) Private accommodation must be entirely handled by the students organizing the flat and often requires hiring an agent to assist in the process of looking for and renting an apartment.
 Popular apartment complexes include the City Square Residences, Trellis Towers, and the Oleander Towers.

-If you don't have your passport, you should start this process once you submit your application.
+If you don't have your passport, or your passport expires within six months of the program end date, you should start the application process once you submit your application.